 But I have Planning Permission and Building Control Approval !

 Remember, even if you have recently gained the appropriate Planning Permissions and Building Control consents for your private rented accommodation, this does not automatically mean your development will be compliant with Housing Standards Legislation.
 In particular, Planning Laws and especially Permitted Development Rights do not cover safety issues at all, and the Building Regulations do not fully consider tenure or HMO use.
 This may leave fire safety provisions, natural light, ventilation, overcrowding and a host of other safety considerations under specified for the rental market.
 In short, Planning and Building Control consents do not equate housing standards compliance, and I have dealt with numerous developments signed off by Planning & Building Control that retained significant threats to health and safety.

 The risk of getting caught out is low, right ?

 Apart from the very real prospect that any tenant can easily request a safety inspection from their Local Authority at any time that might expose poor compliance with Housing Standards Legislation, the world of ‘no win no fee’ litigation has arrived.
 This coupled with the new Homes (Fitness for Human Habitation) Act regrettably means that some tenants will proactively target landlords in order to pursue claims.
 Particularly if the claim is ‘free’ to make, and they think the landlord has no record or audit of safety conditions prior to letting.
 This is why it makes good sense to get a safety audit prior to letting, even if it is just to provide a ‘proof-positive’ and peace of mind.
 Note; Councils and Fire Services are now actively changing their roles from educational to a proactive enforcement approach.
 These agencies now routinely share intelligence with the Police, Social Care Staff, the Fire Service and other Council’s, with the net result that inappropriate housing standards rarely go unchallenged for long.
-If you get caught breaking the rules, you may be labeled a ‘rogue landlord’, and face a banning order and/or inclusion on a national rogue landlord database.
+If you get caught breaking the rules, you may be labelled a ‘rogue landlord’, and face a banning order and/or inclusion on a national rogue landlord database.

 I’m not worried, I use a professional high-street Letting Agent for my properties ?